nuclearcat/largefiletransfer/README.md

 - PHP 7.0 or higher
 - Web server (Apache, Nginx, etc.)
 - Write permissions for the temporary directory
+- No database required
+- Minimal server resources needed

 ## Installation

-1. Place the files in your web server directory
+1. Upload `largefiletransfer.php` to your web server directory
 2. Ensure the web server has write permissions to the temporary directory
 3. Access the application through your web browser
 4. Set up the initial password when prompted

+Note: The `run_largefiletransfer.sh` script is only needed if you want to test the application locally using Docker.

 ## Usage